junaidsiddiqi/honeypot/README.md

 3. Configured login credentials
 4. Post-install: SSH automatically moved to port **64295**
 5. Accessed Kibana web UI via browser on port **64297**
-6. All honeypot services exposed to the public internet — no firewall restrictions
+6. Left all honeypot services exposed to the public internet for 30 days

 ---